Body Jewelry Materials

 The rate at which your body piercing heals varies greatly from person to person.
 Some piercings can take up to a year to heal properly.
 Even after the piercing has healed, reinsertion can be difficult and sometimes impossible.

-Be sure to always wear appropriate jewelry in your piercings, even when fully healed.
+Be sure to always wear appropriate jewelry in your piercings even when fully healed.
 Always make sure to disinfect your body jewelry before use (even if it is band new).
-If you must remove the jewelry temporarily, call your piercer, or use a retainer to keep the piercing until you can reinsert the jewelry.
-There is no long term effects if you decide to permanently remove your piercing jewelry, in most cases only a small indentation will remain.
+If you must remove the jewelry temporarily, call your piercer or use a retainer to keep the piercing until you can reinsert the jewelry.
+If you choose to remove your jewelry, long-term effects include scarring, although in most cases the scarring will be minor.
+You can also have piercings surgically closed to reduce the appearance of the piercing scar.